Lautum Regularization for Semi-supervised Transfer Learning

 When the Lautum information is calculated between the model weights and data samples drawn from the target distribution, its maximization would encourage the learned weights to better relate to these samples, and by extension to better relate to the underlying probability distribution from which they were drawn.
-Therefore, it is expected that an enlarged Lautum information will yield an improved performance on the target's test set.
+Therefore, it is expected that an enlarged Lautum information will yield an improved performance on the target test set.
 Accordingly, we aim at maximizing $L(w_{\mathcal{D}};x)$ during training.
-The pre-transfer maximization of the term $L(w_{\mathcal{D}};x)$, which is based on samples drawn from the target distribution, before the transfer would make the learned weights more inclined towards good performance on the target set right from the beginning.
+The pre-transfer maximization of the term $L(w_{\mathcal{D}};x)$, which is computed with samples drawn from the target distribution, would make the learned weights more inclined towards good performance on the target set right from the beginning.
 At the same time, the cross-entropy loss at this stage is calculated using labeled samples from the source dataset.
-In the post-transfer stage, the cross-entropy loss is calculated using the labeled target samples, and therefore implicitly maximizes $L(w_{\mathcal{D}};x)$ by itself.
-We have empirically observed that explicitly maximizing the Lautum information between the unlabeled target data and the model weights during the post-transfer training in addition to (or instead of) during pre-transfer training does not lead to improved results.
+In the post-transfer stage, the cross-entropy loss is calculated using labeled samples from the target dataset, and therefore $L(w_{\mathcal{D}};x)$ is implicitly maximized during this stage.
+We have empirically observed that explicitly maximizing the Lautum information between the unlabeled target samples and the model weights during post-transfer training (by imposing Lautum regularization) in addition to (or instead of) during pre-transfer training does not lead to improved results.

-To summarize, our semi-supervised transfer learning approach optimizes two goals at the same time: (i) minimizing the classifier mismatch $\mathbb{E}_{w_{\mathcal{D}}} \left\{ KL \left( p(y | x) || f(y | x, w_{\mathcal{D}}) \right)\right\}$, which is achieved using the labeled data both for the source and the target datasets during pre-transfer and post-transfer training respectively; and (ii) maximizing the Lautum information $L(w_{\mathcal{D}};x)$, which is achieved explicitly using the unlabeled target data during pre-transfer training, and in the post-transfer stage implicitly through the minimization of the cross-entropy loss which is evaluated on the labeled target data.
+To summarize, our semi-supervised transfer learning approach optimizes two goals at the same time: (i) minimizing the classifier mismatch $\mathbb{E}_{w_{\mathcal{D}}} \left\{ KL \left( p(x, y) || f(x, y | w_{\mathcal{D}}) \right)\right\}$, which is achieved using the labeled data both for the source and the target datasets during pre-transfer and post-transfer training respectively; and (ii) maximizing the Lautum information $L(w_{\mathcal{D}};x)$, which is achieved explicitly using the unlabeled target data during pre-transfer training by imposing Lautum regularization, and in the post-transfer stage implicitly through the minimization of the cross-entropy loss which is evaluated on the labeled target data.
 Figure~\ref{fig:Our_training_technique} summarizes our training scheme.